fador/mineserver/README.md

  * Basic physics for gravel and sand
  * Experimental physics for water and lava
  * Flatland map generation
+ * Working chests

 ### ToDo (Arranged by priority)
  * Map generation with heightmap (In progress)
- * Getting chests, furnaces,signs etc to work (In progress)
+ * Getting furnaces and signs to work (In progress)
  * Plugin support (and Lua plugin for scripting)
  * Multithreading
  * Growing trees etc.